rossjturner/feedback-energetics/README.md

-# Energetics of AGN feedback
+# Energetics of AGN Feedback

 Code and online supplement for Turner et al. (2026): Energetics of AGN Feedback.